muratk3n/thirdwave/en/tweets/2020/week8a.md

 head](https://muratk3n.github.io/thirdwave/tr/2008/08/brekisefal-degil_31.html),
 and look at the ratio (of height to width).
 It is always less than 0.85, *not brachycephalic*, then I'd say "well you do not belong to the Turk race".
 Nats start jumping up and down..
-These ppl are lost.
+These ppl are deeply delusional.
+Which describes nationalism well actually - a shared delusion.

 *2020-2-17 22:39:24*

 ---

-But then how would some people manage to come across "outside of mainstream", as "bucking -blah-".
+But then how would some people manage to come across so "outside of mainstream", as "bucking etc".
 You are taking away their toy man...

 "@davecurtis314